jeyakatsa/jehova/R&D-files/Readme.md

 ### 2022

+- [ ] Complete base grammar/semantics

 **Q1**

 - Research:
-  - [ ] Learn how [YUL](https://docs.soliditylang.org/en/latest/yul.html) can be implemented from compilation.
+  - [ ] Learn how [YUL](https://docs.soliditylang.org/en/latest/yul.html) can be implemented from compilation from Jehova's semantics, syntax and grammar.
   - [ ] Open blog/s to reflect on discoveries and to also offer discussions.

 - Development:
   - [ ] Begin building base syntax for library.
-  - [ ] Grammar and semantics of Jehova
+  - [ ] Begin building grammar and semantics of Jehova

 **Q2-Q4**